deepcurator/DCC/src/code2graph/README.md

 ## How to run?

-The required packages are listed in requirements.txt.
-The following command could be used to install these packages in the target Python environment.
+The required packages are listed in [requirements.txt](requirements.txt).
+The following command could be used to install these packages in the target Python environment:
 ```
 git install -r requirements.txt
 ```